The men behind the cameras at SUU - SUU News

 Here at SUU, we have two.
 Asher Swan, the university photographer, and Troy Edler, the university videographer.
 These men have been documenting SUU for over five years now and show no sign of slowing down.
 Their photos are on billboards, their footage seen across the country – their work surrounds us every day.

-Today, I want to give an introduction to the men behind the camera so that next time you see a guy in a funky hat pointing a camera at you on campus, you might have some idea of who he is.
+Today, I want to give an introduction to the men behind the camera so that the next time you see a guy in a funky hat pointing a camera at you on campus, you might have some idea of who he is.

 Asher Swan